MLH/mlh-hackathon-organizer-guide/Organizer-Resources/Software-for-Hackathons.md

 * [Nucleus](https://github.com/hacktx/nucleus) - An extensible and comprehensive hackathon application system that integrates with MyMLH, Slack and more from HackTX.
 Built using **PHP**.

+## Mentorship

+* [HelpQ](https://github.com/ehzhang/HELPq) - An extensible real-time queue application for mentorship at hackathons.
+Built using **Meteor** by the HackMIT team.

 ## Judging

 * [Devpost Expo / Table Number App](https://github.com/nealrs/expo) - An expo / table numbers app for your Devpost hackathon.
 Updated via **CSV** and built using **HTML/CSS/JS**.
+* [Gavel](https://github.com/anishathalye/gavel) - A hackathon judging system that uses fancy math to get great results.
+Built using **Python/Flask** by the HackMIT team.